Zhengqbbb/cz-git/docs/guide/options-show.md

 ---

 :::tip
-Using ==default value== can produce many ways to make the tool more suitable for you or your team's habits, [you can check the recipes for more](/guide/recipes.html#default)
+Using ==default value== can produce many ways to make the tool more suitable for you or your team's habits, [⇒ see the recipes](/guide/recipes.html#default)
 :::

 ## defaultScope